Carahsoft

 Carahsoft, legally Carahsoft Technology Corp., founded in 2004, is a privately held business located in Reston, VA that sells IT hardware, software and consulting services to federal, state and local governments, and educational institutions.

 Business model

 Carahsoft sells IT hardware, software and consulting services related to data analysis and storage, cyber defense and security, business intelligence, and other corporate and government functions.

 Author Mark Amtower categorized Carahsoft as a “boutique reseller” because the company “sells a limited number of products, usually those that address a specific need in the market.”
 The company supports more than 3,000 prime contractors, value-added re-sellers, system integrators and other channel partners.

 Contracts

 U.S. Department of Defense

-The U.S. Department of Defense is one of Carahsoft’s largest customers.
+The U.S. Department of Defense is one of Carahsoft's largest customers.

-2020
+The DoD awarded an estimated $80,075,312 in contracts to Carahsoft in 2016, $270,475,338 in 2017, and $131,000,866 in 2018 as of June.